 Another essential tip for selling your house; every room in your home needs to have a clear purpose.
 It doesn’t matter if that is not what you actually use it for on a daily basis.
 Again, this is about making viewers think about how they could live in the house – and not about how you actually do.
 For example we are lucky enough to have a spare bedroom in our house.
 At the moment it is used as something in between a home office and a laundry room/ storage space.
 In other words it is a useful room but it doesn’t have a clear purpose.
 However, if I were selling, it would be shown either as a stylish home office, or as a bedroom.

 Now this is a bit of a tricky one.
 You don’t want your house to be so bland (after you’ve decluttered and repainted in neutral tones) that it feels cold and unwelcoming and like nobody lives there.
 Equally you have to give people space to imagine what it might be like to live in themselves.
 Personally I think there is nothing wrong with having a few family photos around, as long as you don’t have millions and they aren’t massive.
 I once looked around a house where the owners had put up so many photos of themselves and their kids, that I actually recognised them when I saw them in the street – about 2 years later!
 Generally, attractive landscapes or abstract pictures in calming colours is probably the best way to go.
 Similarly, a few ornaments here and there are fine, but nothing too unusual or memorable.
 Don’t be remembered as ‘that house with the stuffed badger head in the living room’!

 9. Cut the grass

 Don’t forget the outside of your home makes just as much of an impression as the inside.
-Curb appeal is really important.
+When you get your house ready to sell, Curb appeal is really important.
 Make sure the driveway is clean and tidy.
 Cut the grass so that it looks neat and make sure the front door looks smart.

 10. Clean, Clean, and Clean some more